Answer: Tell them you want to spend $5 billion on a train that goes really fast.

-Indonesia, the fourth most populous nation in the world so you're bound to find a few clever characters hanging around, has been stringing China and Japan along for months with talk of wanting to build a high-speed railway linking Jakarta and Bandung.
+Indonesia, as the fourth most populous nation in the world, is bound to have a few clever characters hanging around.
+And one of them, we find, has been stringing China and Japan along for months with talk of wanting to build a high-speed railway linking Jakarta and Bandung.
 China and Japan, blinded by the amount of cash to be made - mainly by the politicians bucking for the deal - have been going totally ga-ga over the idea.

 It's a scientific fact that you can't think straight when you are going totally ga-ga.